MicrosoftDocs/dynamics365smb-docs-pr.en-ca/financials/LocalFunctionality/Canada/how-to-manage-customer-credit-information.md

 ---
 title: How to Manage Customer Credit Information | Microsoft Docs
-description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can add comments to customer credit information.
+description: In Dynamics 365, you can add comments to customer credit information.
 You can also hold and block customers with bad credit before shipping or invoicing occurs.
-services: project-madeira
-documentationcenter:
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article